Mini Pancakes

 Instructions

-- To make the batter, in a bowl whisk together flour, sugar, baking powder and salt.
+- To make the batter, in a bowl, whisk together all-purpose flour, granulated sugar, baking powder, and salt.

-- In another bowl or jug whisk together milk, egg and melted butter.
+- In another bowl or jug whisk together whole milk, egg, and melted butter.

 - Whisk milk/egg mixture into dry ingredients until just combined.
 You may need to add a little more milk if the batter is too thick.

 - Heat a non-stick skillet or griddle pan over medium-low heat.
 Grease with a little butter.
-I prefer only a minimum amount of butter.
+I prefer only a minimum amount of butter, or it will burn.

 - Drop a small amount of batter (approx 2-3 teaspoons) from a spoon onto the heated pan.
 Mini pancakes should be no larger than 2 inches or 5 cm.